bids-standard/bids-matlab/CONTRIBUTING.md

 ### Add helper functions to the path

-There are a some help functions you need to add to the Matlab / Octave path to run the tests:
+There are a some help functions you need to add to the MATLAB / Octave path to run the tests:

 ```matlab
 addpath(fullfile('tests', 'utils'))